elonen/lanscatter/README.md

 * **chunker.py**: Functions to scan a directory, split files into chunks and calculating checksums.
 Outputs `SyncBatch` class instances, that represent contents of scanned sync directory.
 Includes functions for comparing and (de)serializing them.

 * **fileio.py**: Functions for uploading and downloading chunks from/to files on disk.
-Supports bandwidth throttling and limits operations inside a base directory (syc dir) for safety.
+Supports bandwidth throttling and limits operations inside a base directory (sync dir) for safety.

 * **fileserver.py**: HTTP(S) server base that serves out chunks of files from sync dir.
 Used by both master node and peer nodes.